ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/determine-line-discount.md

 > [!NOTE]
 > If the requested **Discount Level** is not specified, @@name determines the line discount for level 1.

-In addition, the algorithm can consider the **Current Line Discount** when preserving an already selected applicable line discount.
+In addition, the algorithm can consider the **current Line Discount** when preserving an already selected applicable line discount.

 ## Filtering conditions